 - Improve the user experience of dapps to achieve parity with centralized applications.

-- Allow developers to build secure applications with using familiar paradigms.
+- Allow developers to build secure applications using familiar paradigms.

-Most dapp blockchain platforms use virtual machines of various kinds.
-But a traditional virtual machine architecture doesn't work very well with the Chromia relational data model, as we need a way to encode queries as well as operations.
-For this reason, we are taking a more language-centric approach: a new language called Rell (Relational language) will be used for dapp programming.
-This language allows programmers to describe the data model/schema, queries, and procedural application code.
+Most dapp blockchain platforms use virtual machines of various kinds, but a traditional virtual machine architecture doesn't work very well with the Chromia relational data model, as we need a way to encode queries as well as operations.
+To enable this, we created a new language called Rell (Relational language) for dapp programming.